Ian Shapiro

-Ian Shapiro (born September 29, 1956) is an American legal scholar who serves as the Sterling Professor of Political Science at Yale University.
+Ian Shapiro (born September 29, 1956) is an American legal scholar and political scientist who serves as the Sterling Professor of Political Science at Yale University.
 He served as the Henry R. Luce Director of the MacMillan Center at Yale University from 2004 to 2019.
 He is known primarily for interventions in debates on democracy and on methods of conducting social science research.